 - Always use a drip pan when conducting maintenance activities on aircraft and equipment.

-- Learn more about MNA spill management procedures.
+- Learn more about McKinney National Airport spill management reporting requirements.

 What Is Permitted to Enter the Stormwater Drainage System?

 - Potable water sources.

 - Irrigation or lawn water drainage.

 - Wash water from routine external wash-down of buildings without detergents or other compounds.